-- (1) The aim of this Recommendation is to reinforce the right to legal aid for suspects or accused persons in criminal proceedings and for requested persons in European arrest warrant proceedings pursuant to Council Framework Decision 2002/584/JHA1 in order to complement and render effective the right of access to a lawyer as set out in Directive 2013/48/EU of the European Parliament and the Council2. - (2) The right to legal aid in criminal proceedings is enshrined in Article 47(3) of the Charter of Fundamental Rights of the European Union ("the Charter") and in Article 6(3)(c) of the European Convention on Human Rights ("ECHR").
-It is also recognised in Article 14, paragraph 3 (d) of the ICCPR.
+- (1) The aim of this Recommendation is to reinforce the right to legal aid for suspects or accused persons in criminal proceedings and for requested persons in European arrest warrant proceedings pursuant to Council Framework Decision 2002/584/JHA (1) in order to complement and render effective the right of access to a lawyer as set out in Directive 2013/48/EU of the European Parliament and of the Council (2). - (2) The right to legal aid in criminal proceedings is enshrined in Article 47(3) of the Charter of Fundamental Rights of the European Union ('the Charter') and in Article 6(3)(c) of the European Convention on Human Rights ('ECHR').
+It is also recognised in Article 14(3)(d) of the ICCPR.
 The fundamental principles on which a legal aid system should be based are outlined in the United Nations Principles and Guidelines on Access to Legal Aid in Criminal Justice Systems adopted on 20 December 2012 by the General Assembly. - (3) The scope and content of the right of access to a lawyer are set out in Directive 2013/48/EU and nothing in this Recommendation should be construed as limiting the rights as provided for in that Directive. - (4) A suspect or accused person in criminal proceedings has a right of access to a lawyer from the time they are made aware, by official notification or otherwise, by the competent authorities, that they are suspected or accused of having committed a criminal offence, and irrespective of whether they are deprived of liberty.
-It applies until the conclusion of the proceedings, which is understood to mean the final determination of the question of whether the suspect or accused person has committed the offense, including where applicable, sentencing and the resolution of any appeal.
-The same temporal scope should apply to the right to legal aid. - (5) The term "lawyer" in this Recommendation refers to any person, who, in accordance with national law, is qualified and entitled, including by means of accreditation by an authorised body, to provide legal advice and assistance to suspects or accused persons. - (6) "Legal aid" means funding and assistance from the Member State ensuring the effective use of the right of access to a lawyer.
-The funding should cover the costs of the defence and the proceedings for suspects or accused persons in criminal proceedings and requested persons in European arrest warrant proceedings.
+It applies until the conclusion of the proceedings, which is understood to mean the final determination of the question of whether the suspect or accused person has committed the offense, including, where applicable, sentencing and the resolution of any appeal.
+The same temporal scope should apply to the right to legal aid.